ullaskm001/real-time-chat-application-using-mern/README.md

 Copy
 Edit
 npm start
-Open your browser and go to http://localhost:3000
+Open your browser at http://localhost:3000

 Usage
-Register a new user or login with existing credentials
+Register or login

-After login, view the list of other users and click "Chat" to start chatting

-Type messages and press Enter or click Send to send messages
+View and search users to chat with

+Click Chat to open chat window

+Send messages by clicking Send or pressing Enter

-Logout when finished
+Logout when done

 Future Improvements
 Add real-time messaging with Socket.io